robsontenorio/card17-tracker/README.md

 The DECK TRACKER is a client app running on user machine.
 It provides a user interface for showing cards revealed while playing Faeria.

-By listening networking packets sent from Game to Faeria it is possible to know what is happenning while playing.
+By listening networking packets sent from Game to Faeria servers it is possible to know what is happening while playing.
-Commom events: `findMatch`, `startMatch`, `createGameCard`, `END_GAME` ...
+Common events: `findMatch`, `startMatch`, `createGameCard`, `END_GAME` ...

-Each of theese events has attributes that are handled by tracker in order to identify current action to be executed.
+Each of these events has attributes that are handled by tracker in order to identify current action to be executed.
 Like: i have bought a card, opponent played a card, victory, loss ...

 - **pcap.js**: read network packets based on patterns.